rrodakowski/nibbler/README.md

 pip install nibbler-rss

-Until then you can install the required python which are opml, lxml, feedparser, SQLAlchemy and Jinja2.
+Until then you can install the required python which are lxml, feedparser, SQLAlchemy and Jinja2.
 It stores articles in a sqlite database on your filesystem.

 Then you can run it with this command: